mohmiim/MLIntroduction/session-6/README.md

 [6 7]
 ~~~~

-when we do that we did convert our input to a set of sequences, we can doa similar thing to the output where the output will be the next item in the original sequence
+We did convert our input to a set of sequences, we can do a similar thing for the output where the output will be the next item in the original sequence

 ~~~~{.python}
 [1 2] [3]